Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 ## Package management

-A package is identified by its name and checksum.
+A package is identified by its identifier.

-A different name or a different checksum means a different package and different content.

-Content of different packages is never considered equal or compatible.
+The package identifier can be any string and should include the version number.

+The package manager should also require a certain checksum for package identification in order verify the content of a package.

+There is no compatibility packages with a different identifier.

 There is no semantic versioning for Vlpt packages.